sophiaabah/casso/README.md

 ## About

-Casso migrates public playlists across two platforms: Deezer and Spotify.
+Casso migrates any public playlist across two platforms: Deezer and Spotify.

-If you want to preview the webpage, please note that Spotify requires users to be registered in Casso's dashboard, before they can use it with their account.
+If you want to preview the webpage, note that Spotify requires users to be registered in Casso's dashboard, before they can use it with their account.

-However, running the app locally with your access token would work normally.

 ## How to use